ast-grep/ast-grep.github.io/website/guide/rule-config/relational-rule.md

 The relational rule `inside` accepts a rule and will match any node that is inside another node that satisfies the inside rule.
 For example, the above rule can be read as "matches a node that is `await` expression and is inside a for loop".

-Since relational rules accept other ast-grep rules, we can compose more complex examples by recursively using operators.
+Since relational rules accept another ast-grep rule, we can compose more complex examples by using operators recursively.

 ```yaml
 rule: